Etiology of Constipation

 MD Anderson Cancer Center Algorithm for the Prevention of Opioid-induced Constipation

-- Unless there are existing alterations in bowel patterns (e.g., bowel obstruction or diarrhea), all patients receiving opioids should be started on a laxative bowel regimen and receive education for bowel management.
+- Unless there are existing alterations in bowel patterns (e.g., bowel obstruction or diarrhea), patients receiving opioids are started on a laxative bowel regimen and receive education for bowel management.

 - Stimulant laxative plus stool softener (e.g., Senokot-S [senna 8.6 mg plus docusate 50 mg]), two tablets per day and titrate up (maximum nine tablets per day).